ivmikhail/mikrotik-autologin/README.md

 #WTF?

-This is huge chrome extension for autologin on mikrotik hotspot
+This is uncouth chrome extension for autologin on mikrotik hotspot

 ##Synopsis